Ignia/Sass-Structure/Themes/README.md

 ## Files
 Typically, themes will involve multiple files, and thus each theme should live in its own subdirectory.
 E.g., a theme called "Admin" will live in a `/Themes/Admin/` folder, and expose a manifest at `/Themes/Admin/_admin.scss`.

-## Targeting
+## Compilation
-It is important to note that there is no manifest file for `/Themes` (i.e., no `_themes.scss`).
-It is Ignia’s strong opinion that themes should be compiled independently of the main stylesheet and included dynamically (ideally by the server).
-As an alternative, some developers may wish to namespace their themes by placing a class name on, for instance, the body element.
+Themes should be compiled independently of the main stylesheet and included dynamically (ideally by the server).
+For this reason, there is not a manifest file for the `/Themes` folder (i.e., no `_themes.scss`).
+As an alternative, some developers may wish to namespace their themes by placing a class name on, for instance, the `body` element.
 Ignia advises against this strategy as it bloats the CSS code (i.e., all themes must be included, even though only one is used at a time) and requires increased specificity of selectors (e.g., to overwrite a theme-specific style, the selector must also include the theme’s class name).